apschaefer/midea-ac-py/README.md

       username: 'username@email.com'
       password: !secret midea_password

+secrets.yaml:
+midea_password: YOURPASSWORDHERE

-Package dependency info.
-Using the manifest, deps are downloaded automatically, but from the a location that doesn't include fixes added by other authors.
-To make this work I used Michael0Yodi's  midea0.1.7 package, not ruben0909's.
-It has a sleep fix among other items.
-To overlay I copied the contents of the midea directory (from this fork, overlay it on the created deps directory from the manifest after initial startup).
+To fix the library I overlay / copied the contents of the midea directory (from this fork, overlay it on the created deps directory from the manifest after initial startup of the container).

 e.g.:

-cp midea/* /opt/docker/homeassistant/deps/lib/python3.7/site-packages/midea (or wherever your deps directory is).
+cp $fork/midea/* /opt/docker/homeassistant/deps/lib/python3.7/site-packages/midea (or wherever your deps directory is).

-Original comments below: I don't know the pull etiquette (this is my first fork / edit with github).
-I see a problem with Homeassistant 0.93.2 (and likely other lower versions) and the manifest.json format.
-Modified accordingly.
-Note I had to also install dependencies manually:
+I don't know proper git etiquette (this is my first fork / edit with github), so preserving the comments below as this is not my original work.

+Original author(s) comments below:
 ------------------------------

 ## No more development